Dylann Roof Sentenced to Death for Charleston Church Massacre

+In a statement emailed to reporters after the announcement, Roof's relatives said they will "struggle as long as we live" to understand why he killed the victims.
+The relatives, who have not returned to court since the start of his trial, "express the grief we feel for the victims of his crimes, and our sympathy to the many families he has hurt."

-Roof , dressed in a blue sweater, did not ask for forgiveness in his final statement made hours earlier and did not ask the jury to give him the life sentence for his mass shooting at Mother Emanuel AME back in June of 2015.
+Hours earlier, Roof , dressed in a blue sweater, did not ask for forgiveness in his final statement to the jury, and did not ask the jury to give him the life sentence for his mass shooting at Mother Emanuel AME back in June of 2015.

 “I felt like I had to do it and I still feel like I had to do it,” Roof told the jury of the church shooting he carried out.